Reading Time: 10 minutes read

 Simply tap the photo you want to get back and press Recover.
 It will now go back into your main Photos.

-What to do if your photos are blurry
+What to do if your iPhone photos are blurry

 If your iCloud photos are blurry, it’s probably because of iPhone Storage Optimization.
 This is a space-saving tool used on iPhones.